-- B.8 The Executive Director Resources is responsible for ensuring that the capital programme is updated annually for consideration by the Executive before submission to full Council for approval.
-The Director is also responsible for ensuring regular monitoring reports are received by the Executive and the Overview and Scrutiny Management Board in relation to the delivery of the capital programme. - B.9 Scheme appraisals are required where a scheme is over £500k in value and forms part of the already approved capital programme.
-These will normally be approved by the relevant Executive Councillor with responsibility for financial matters, who may also refer significant schemes to the relevant Overview and Scrutiny Committee for pre-decision scrutiny. - B.10 The Overview and Scrutiny Management Board will monitor the delivery and outcomes of the overall capital programme.
-The relevant Overview and Scrutiny Committee may also review or scrutinise specific schemes including the achievement of value for money and utilisation of best practice.
+- B.8 The Section 151 Officer is responsible for ensuring that the capital programme is updated annually for consideration by the Executive before submission to full Council for approval.
+The Section 151 Officer is also responsible for ensuring regular monitoring reports are received by the Executive and the Overview and Scrutiny Management Board in relation to the delivery of the capital programme. - B.9 Scheme business cases are required where a scheme is over £500k in value and forms part of the already approved capital programme.
+The decision to approve the business case will be taken by the relevant Executive Councillor with responsibility for financial matters, who may also refer significant schemes to the relevant service Overview and Scrutiny Committee for predecision scrutiny. - B.10 The Overview and Scrutiny Management Board will monitor the delivery and outcomes of the overall capital programme.
+The relevant service Overview and Scrutiny Committee may also review or scrutinise specific schemes including the achievement of value for money and utilisation of best practice.